digideskio/support-tools/mdb-wt/tour.md

 This is a list of key/value pairs where

-* The key is a BSON document containing fields whose names are the empty string, and whose values are the fields of the key.
+* The btree key is a BSON document containing fields whose names are the empty string, and whose values are the fields of the MongoDB key.
 In this case the _id index has keys with only one value, an objectid.
 The key is less than or equal to the first key for the child page and greater than the last key on the previous child page. (**TBD**: check this)
 * As with collection internal nodes, the value is an [address token](#address-token) (**TBD** check terminology) referencing the child page.